yuzx2008/dotfiles/README.md

 # Tyr's dotfiles

+Below is my shell prompt:

 ![Screenshot of my shell prompt](http://i.imgur.com/hBEsvYg.png)

+Below is my vim (Nerdtree, YouCompleteMe, UltiSnip and a lot more...):

 ![Screenshot of my vim](http://i.imgur.com/gPvOSLP.png)

 This is a derived work from Mathias's dotfiles.
 Consider to use his setup directly.
 See: https://github.com/mathiasbynens/dotfiles.